RecipeRadar is a free recipe search engine and meal planner that respects your time, privacy, and ability to contribute feedback and improvements.

-RecipeRadar's vision is to help anyone discover recipes which make best use of the ingredients they have available - bearing in mind factors such as shelf life, cost and availability, dietary requirements, flavour profiles, nutritional value, and seasonality of the produce in their local area.
+RecipeRadar's vision is to help anyone discover recipes that make best use of the ingredients they have available - bearing in mind factors such as shelf life, cost and availability, dietary requirements, flavour profiles, nutritional value, and seasonality of the produce in their local area.

 To put it another way, it's a constraint satisfaction problem over a multi-dimensional domain of recipes, geography, time, and social networks.

 We are strongly influenced by information retrieval concepts, and view recipe search as a relevance optimization problem.
 Our corpus of documents is a set of recipes, and our queries are ingredients and constraints.
 By carefully tokenizing, indexing and scoring our documents and queries we can provide blazing-fast search results and improve our recipe recall and result precision over time.